Skip to content

 Interview with Martin Berlet, CEO of epiAge Germany

-Martin Berlet is managing director of epiAge Germany.
-In the following interview we talk to him about the present and future of the epiAge epigenetic age test.
-He also provides exciting insights into epigenetic research.
+Martin Berlet is Managing Director of epiAge Germany.
+In the following interview we talk to him about the present and future of epiAge epigenetic age testsHe also provides exciting insights into epigenetic research.

 MoleQlar: What is the scientific background of the epiAge test?

 MoleQlar: The epiAge test is based on the evaluation of 13 DNA methylation sites.
-Why are there exactly these 13 digits and not more or less?
+Why are there exactly these 13 sites and not more or less?
 And how do you then calculate the biological age?

 The mastermind behind the epiAge test - Prof. Moshe Szyf from McGill University in Montreal